Taylor Swift Releases 'This Love (Taylor's Version)' - Listen

 Taylor Swift released her new recording of one of her old hits.

-On Thursday night, Swift dropped "This Love (Taylor's Version)," which marks her first re-recorded track off her 1989 album.
+On Thursday night, Swift dropped "This Love (Taylor's Version)," which marks her newest re-recorded track off her 1989 album.

 The song was first heard in the trailer for the new Amazon Prime Video series, The Summer I Turned Pretty, which dropped Thursday morning.